sudeep-23-11/Code-Store/Data/NiFi/Architecture.md

     * Penalize
         * processor will not stop
         * processor will process other flowfiles
+        * Penalty Duration
-        * Penalty Duration = time duration in which flowfile is not processed
+            * time duration in which flowfile is not processed
+            * doubled after very subsequent retry attempt
     * Yield
         * processor will stop
         * processor will hold other flowfiles
+        * Yield Duration
-        * Yield Duration = time duration in which processor is stopped
+            * time duration in which processor is stopped
-    * Penalty, Duration will get doubled after very subsequent retry attempt
+            * doubled after very subsequent retry attempt
 * Retry Maximum Back Off Period = maximum time duration between two successive retry attempts

 # Process Group